Comprehensive Samsung QN85C TV Review and TV Comparisons

 The QN85C TVs belong to Samsung’s entry-level Neo QLED series, featuring a distinctive mini-LED backlight.
 The QN90C series, priced slightly higher, offers improvements in picture and sound quality, along with an integrated ATSC 3.0 “NextGen” TV tuner.

 The QN85C series is available in various screen sizes, ranging from 43 inches to 85 inches.
 In the US, the full range is accessible, while the UK market currently offers 55, 65, and 75-inch options.
-Prices have decreased by 15% to 30%, depending on the screen size, since their initial availability in February 2023, and further reductions are expected as the year progresses.
+Prices have decreased by 15% to 30%.
+This depends on the screen size.
+These reductions have occurred since their initial availability in February 2023.
+Further reductions are expected as the year progresses.

 SAMSUNG QN85C TV Specs: